How to use (3 steps)

 What is a limiting reactant?

-The limiting reactant is the substance that is consumed first when the reaction goes to completion.
-It caps how much product can be formed and determines the theoretical yield.
+The reaction consumes the limiting reactant first as it goes to completion.
+This reactant caps product formation and sets the theoretical yield.

 Does this tool balance the equation for me?